anareyna/atomic-starter/README.md

 ```

-We have 4 levels of abstraction in this proposal for an atomic design project based on http://bradfrost.com/blog/post/atomic-web-design/
+We have 4 levels of abstraction in this proposal based on http://bradfrost.com/blog/post/atomic-web-design/
 ```
 Level 1: Elements (Atoms)
 Level 2: Components (Molecules)